List of Preacher characters: Angels

 In 1994, the Seraphi angel that fathered Genesis falls to Earth for the sin of having sex with a demon and is captured by the Grail.
 It is later revealed that God controlled them both in order to create Genesis.
 Used by Starr and the Allfather, he provides them with intelligence about Heaven and God.
 He reveals the true origin of Genesis to Jesse, and is killed by God shortly thereafter.

 Two Adelphi angels are Fiore and DeBlanc, who are sent to Earth to retrieve Genesis.
-They first meet Jesse during his confrontation with Hugo Root and the Saint of Killers and are forced by him to reveal that God has abdicated His throne, beginning Jesse's quest to find the Almighty.
+They first meet Jesse Custer during his confrontation with Hugo Root and the Saint of Killers and are forced by him to reveal that God has abdicated His throne, beginning Jesse's quest to find the Almighty.
 They show up in the final arc, having fallen so far that Fiore is snorting cocaine and DeBlanc is having sex with a woman.
 Jesse storms into their casino and asks for information regarding Genesis and the fall, which they provide.

 In the AMC Preacher television series, Fiore and DeBlanc are portrayed respectively by Tom Brooke and Anatol Yusef.

 Billy Bob and Lorie Bobbs

 Billy Bob Bobbs is Jesse Custer's childhood friend during his time spent on the L'Angelle estate.
 Billy Bob comes from a poor, severely inbred family living in the swamp, and expects to follow the family tradition of marrying his sister.
 Both Billy Bob and Lorie share a deformity, a bare patch of skin where the left eye should be located.
 When Billy Bob happens upon T.C. raping a chicken in the barn, T.C. murders him by slitting his throat.
 Jesse attacks T.C. and calls him a cocksucker, which results in his grandmother sentencing him to be trapped in a coffin under the lake.
 When Jesse is released and goes to the Bobbs home to tell them about Billy Bob's death and apologize, they angrily reject him.

 Lorie Bobbs, Billy Bob's sister, finds her way to the town of Salvation, where she works in the town bar.
-Her inbreeding also results in a visual condition where she sometimes sees one object as something else, although this doesn't seem to affect her life negatively.
+Her inbreeding also results in a visual condition where she sometimes sees one object as something else, although this does not seem to affect her life negatively.
 When Arseface arrives in the town, he protects her from an attack by visiting drunken rednecks.
 She eventually falls in love with Arseface, who appears to be very attractive because of her visual delusions coupled with the fact that he saved her from a pack of thugs.